-Today, there are 500+ nutrition centres, majority of which are in Barrio Obrero.
+Today, there are 446 Community Centres, majority of which are in Barrio Obrero.

 With an objective of creating a community impact that reaches as many people as possible, both physically and spiritually it will be difficult for Jésus Respondé to do this alone.

-Therefore, for an investment of only $840 per nutrition center per year, you can help thousands of children and their families.
+Therefore, for an investment of only $840 per Community Center per year, you can help thousands of children and their families.

 Will you partner will us and help demonstrate God’s love to the hurting and needy families in Paraguay?